Watchdog Finds DoD Must Improve Contractor Performance MonitoringTweet

 Topics: Contract Oversight

-Related Content: Contractor Accountability, Inspector General Oversight, Federal Acquisition, DOD Oversight, Federal Contractor Misconduct, Defense, Waste, Wasteful Defense Spending, FAPIIS, Transparency in Contracting
+Related Content: Contractor Accountability, Inspector General Oversight, Federal Acquisition, Department of Defense (DOD), Federal Contractor Misconduct, Defense, Waste, Wasteful Defense Spending, Federal Awardee Performance and Integrity Information System (FAPIIS), Transparency in Contracting

 Authors: Neil Gordon